naasking/HigherLogics.Locale/README.md

  * a currency-typed Money abstraction

 The current project name is a bit of a misnomer.
-It should probably be something more like HigherLogics.Sales or HigherLogics.Enterprise.
+It should probably be something more like HigherLogics.Sales or HigherLogics.Enterprise (accounting?).

 # Future Work

  * maybe make country, currency, continents, and their associations dynamically loaded so we don't need to rebuild for any changes?
- * Fixed<T> should reference HigherLogics.Algebra
+ * Fixed\<T\> should reference HigherLogics.Algebra
- * An invoice type that abstracts over an invoice via Func<Invoice, Money, LineItem>, which can provide context
+ * An invoice type that abstracts over an invoice via Func\<Invoice, Money, LineItem\>, which can provide context
  * exchange rate conversions (online? offline? manual?)
  * BillOfMaterials?
  * extensions for mailing address validation to verify it via an online source?
+ * payment processing? maybe under HigherLogics.Enterprise.Payments/Sales?